 They look so pretty and bright sitting inside of this sweet birds nest.
 My oldest son found the nest in a fallen tree a couple of months ago, and it has claimed a permanent spot of honor on our nature table.

-I know I’ve said it time and time again (and again, again, again, again, again, and again), but I just can’t get enough of rainbow colors!
+I know I’ve said it time and time again, but I just can’t get enough of rainbow colors!
 I love how neat and orderly things look when they’re lined up in a beautiful spectrum of full color.

 I finished my eggs with a quick coat of satin finish spray sealer, but that was based on personal preference not necessity.
 The text is permanently transferred and won’t rub off (unless you rub more Citra Solv on it!).
 I think these would also look awesome with images and silhouettes, so I’m sure I’ll be making a few more over the coming weeks.